geoffmazeroff/shamazon/ProjectPlan.md

 - Fix the carousel image size (too large)
 - Improve the visual layout of the product details page
 - Improve UX for when search returns no results
+- Handle product ID being missing from query string
+- Handle product ID not being found in the product list